Executive Summary

 Provide services to a U.S. person (e.g., a U.S. feeder fund) or a non-U.S. private fund with one or more investors that is a U.S. person.

-There is also a joint FinCEN/SEC proposal for Customer Identification Programs for RIAs and ERAs and a further FinCEN proposal on AML/CFT programs for all in scope financial institutions.
-Their final rules are likely to be published in the new year.
-These will also need to be considered.
+There is also a further FinCEN proposal on AML/CFT programs for all in scope financial institutions which will also need to be considered.

 Please contact James Hopegood with any questions.